-Dr. Morgan received her MFA in writing and publishing from the University of Alaska and a Ph.D. in American history from University of Cincinnati.
+Dr. Morgan, pictured on the left, received her MFA in writing and publishing from the University of Alaska and a Ph.D. in American history from University of Cincinnati.
 She has written and published two books Land of Big Rivers: French and Indian Illinois, 1699 - 1778 Southern Illinois University Press 2010 and Broughton Kansas - Portrait of a Lost Town 1869 - 1966, University Press, 2010.

 Since 2005, she has directed The Broughton Project at KSU and guided the creation of a written history that included student work in cartography, photography, oral history and the acquisition of local and regional historical materials.

 Dr. Morgan has presented her work to the Kansas Museum Association in 2006 and at the Kansas Conference for the Social Studies in 2007.
 She taught research methodology to Kansas teachers through NEH's Teaching American History program in 2006, 2007 and 2008.
 Her most recent presentation focused on teaching history to visual learners through images.

 Amanda Dempster, pictured with her husband, recently graduated from Kansas State University with a Bachelor of Science in both History and Sociology.
 Her capstone research paper, "The struggle for past glories: Pope Pius XI‟s use of terminology to combat anti-clericalism," was accepted into K-Rex (The K-State Research Exchange) the University’s digital "institutional repository" of Faculty/Graduate Student scholarly research.

 Because of her interest in History, the Chapman Center for Rural Studies was a natural place to gravitate toward.
 She is new to the Chapman Center office and is excited to be a part of such unique research.